 Although it’s more obvious with running or walking, you can climb stairs very differently depending on the situation.
 If you’re texting a friend, you might slowly amble up them.
 However, if it’s an emergency situation, you’re going to be booking it up.

-There are four major factors that impact the number of calories burned when climbing stairs, which are similar to weight loss/burning calories in general with one factor that is unique to stair climbing.
+There are four major factors that impact the number of calories burned when climbing stairs.
+These are similar to weight loss/burning calories in general, with one factor that is unique to stair climbing.

 Because there is more weight to climb up the stairs, you’ll burn more calories if you weigh more.
-However, this works with both fat and muscle.
-If you exercise a lot, muscle weighs more than fat, and you’ll be able to burn a good number of calories.
+This works with both fat and muscle.

-Additionally, if you want to get more of a calorie burn, you can wear a weighted vest to give you some added weight.
-Because it will increase the intensity and be more weight that your body has to get up the stairs, you too can burn more calories even if you’re not as heavy.
+Additionally, if you want to get more of a calorie burn, you can wear a weighted vest.
+It will increase the intensity by adding to the weight your body has to get up the stairs.
+This is a great way to build strength in your legs as well.